Akash3121/Blockchain/Notes.md

 The Bitcoin network adjusts the mining difficulty in a way that takes around 10 minutes to mine a block.
 Mining difficulty is 40 trillion times more difficult than what it was in 2009! 😵

+Mining - count

+Adding a new block by finding its nonce value is called “mining”.
+It requires computers to do some work of solving the puzzle and show the proof of this work (the valid nonce) to add a new block.

+This process (“proof-of-work”) is how our different computers build consensus on which blocks are valid.

+💡 Tip: The number of zeros required by the puzzle determines its difficulty.
+More zeros mean a more difficult puzzle that takes more time.

+As your computer is scanning nonce values one by one, you’re coming up with many different hash values.
+A stronger computer can make guesses and test these faster than a slower computer can.
+The number of hash values you come up with every second is called the "hash rate".

+Of course, a computer spends energy when trying to solve the puzzle.
+Forcing computers to spend energy is an inherent design feature of how our blockchain (and Bitcoin blockchain) builds consensus between different computers.